tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VECTOR.md

 [Go back to top](#top)

-## TopKVectorSearch Summary
+## vectorSearch Summary

 ### Syntax
 ```
-TopKVectorSearch(EmbeddingAttributes, EmbeddingConstant, K, optionalParam)
+vectorSearch(VectorAttributes, EmbeddingConstant, K, optionalParam)
 ```

 ### Parameter
 |Parameter	|Description
 |-------|--------
-|`EmbeddingAttributes`	|A set of embedding attributes we will search, the items should be in format **VertexType.EmbeddingName**, for example { v1.eb1, v2.eb2}.
+|`VectorAttributes`	|A set of vector attributes we will search, the items should be in format **VertexType.VectorName**, for example { v1.eb1, v2.eb2}.
 |`EmbeddingConstant`	|The embedding constant to search the top K vectors that are most similar to it.
 |`K`	|The number of the results to be given.
-|`optionalParam` |Optional, a map of params, including vertex filter and EF overriding, for example {filter: vset1, ef: 20}.
+|`optionalParam` |Optional, a map of params, including vertex candidate set and EF overriding, for example {candidate_set: vset1, ef: 20}.

 ### Return
 Will return a vertex set